 Does Estrangement Ever End?

-If you are estranged from parents, there is hope.
+If you are estranged from entire family, there is hope.
 My estrangement lasted a very long seven years before God intervened.
 Our reconciliation is probably one of the best estranged family stories you will ever read.

 In 2017, I felt God pressing me to pray and fast.
 I had been praying for a while for God to move in our relationship, but nothing happened.
 This time, I felt God tell me to add fasting.
 I thought it was kinda stupid to starve myself, but I reluctantly obeyed.

-It’s amazing God didn’t just strike me dead right there.
+It’s amazing God didn’t just strike me dead right there for calling fasting “stupid.”

 As you can see, I wasn’t exactly loaded with faith…God still loved me though.